tmramble/Azure-AutoML/README.md

 # 📈 Bike Rental Demand Prediction with Azure AutoML

 This project showcases how to build, train, deploy, and test a machine learning regression model using **Azure Machine Learning Studio's Automated ML (AutoML)**.
-It predicts bike rentals based on environmental and calendar data — perfect for your portfolio or LinkedIn.
+It predicts bike rentals based on environmental and calendar data.

 ---

-## 🔧 Why This Project?
+## Why This Project?

 Bike rental services and city planners need accurate forecasts to allocate bikes efficiently.
 Regression models help estimate rentals by analyzing patterns in weather, seasons, and time.